 Many UK neonatal units are already implementing a family integrated model of care, building on the well-established family centred approach supported by the Bliss Baby Charter [1].
-Whilst the main principles of FICare are the same across all neonatal settings, the practical delivery of this model will look different in different units.
-Teams need to be flexible and adaptive to the resources available to them and the differing needs of individual families.
+Whilst the main principles of FICare are the same across all neonatal settings, the practical delivery of this model may look slightly different in different units.
+Teams need to be flexible and adaptive to the resources available to them and the differing needs of individual families, but must also be mindful that consistency of approach across neonatal units and networks is important if families are to receive streamlined care.